 The Great Peter Frampton

-When one thinks of the princes of '70s pop music, Peter Frampton has to be one of the primary persons the mind lands on.
+When one thinks of the princes of '70s pop music, Peter Frampton has to be one of the first people that comes to mind.
 As for myself, I was but an itty bitty baby at the time.
-However, I grew up spending a lot of time listening to classic rock radio stations during the 1980s and 90s, on which the good time music of Peter Frampton was played often.
+However, I grew up spending a lot of time listening to classic rock radio stations during the 1980s and '90s, on which the good time music of Peter Frampton was played often.

 Peter is a man of wealth and taste.
 He's been to the top, he has been to the bottom.
 Google says Peter is worth thirty million dollars.
 We shouldn't think of humans in terms of the money they have, for that is not their value.
 Their value is something we don't have the authority to quantify in such ways.

 The idea of a Teen Idol had been around for a while.
 In 1976, Peter Frampton was not just a teen idol, but he was practically the musical entertainer of the year for the entire western world.
 His Frampton Comes Alive was one of the most successful live albums ever produced.

 There's no question Peter Frampton has become a legacy star of music and pop culture.
 A singer, songwriter, producer, and guitarist, he's crossed over into television cameos, and is going strong today.
 Then, of course, there is that thing about the lost and found Les Paul.

 Peter Kenneth Frampton was born in the United Kingdom in April of 1950.
 His father was not just a teacher, but the head of the art department at Bromley Technical High School, and that is where Peter would attend school.
 Peter would become interested in music many years before that, however, as at the age of seven he discovered banjolele at his grandmother's house.